top of page

 Their recording engineer Norman Smith had a somewhat similar reaction, later recounting, "I was setting up the microphone when I first saw the lyrics on the music stand, 'She loves you, yeah, yeah, yeah, She loves you, yeah, yeah, yeah, She loves you, yeah, yeah, yeah, Yeah!'
 I thought, Oh my God, what a lyric!
 This is going to be one that I do not like.
 But when they started to sing it – bang, wow, terrific, I was up at the mixer jogging around."

-Lyrics of She Loves You by The Beatles
+She Loves You lyrics by The Beatles

 She loves you, yeah, yeah, yeah